 Rays vs Tigers Odds, Spread, and Total

-The Tampa Bay Rays look to make it two wins in a row and take Game 1 against the MLB-best Detroit Tigers.
-The Rays are 49-41 and tied for second…
+The Tampa Bay Rays look to bounce back from their Game 1 loss to the Detroit Tigers.
+The Rays are 49-42 and sit third in the AL East.
+In Game…

-The Tampa Bay Rays look to make it two wins in a row and take Game 1 against the MLB-best Detroit Tigers.
+The Tampa Bay Rays look to bounce back from their Game 1 loss to the Detroit Tigers.

-The Rays are 49-41 and tied for second in the AL East with the New York Yankees.
-Tampa just lost two out of three on the road against the Minnesota Twins.
-Both losses were by one run, and the scoring trended upward for both teams as the series progressed.
-The finale was a back-and-forth game, with the Rays scoring three runs in the 10th inning.
-Jonathan Aranda led the way with three hits and two RBIs.
+The Rays are 49-42 and sit third in the AL East.
+In Game 1, Tampa managed just one run on five hits and committed one error.
+The top and bottom of the order contributed some hits, but the middle of the lineup managed only a walk.
+The pitching staff recorded 10 strikeouts, but walks and home runs proved to be the difference.
+Tampa will look for a bounce-back performance from its big hitters.

-The Tigers are 57-34 and first in the AL Central.
-Detroit just swept the Cleveland Guardians and returns home after going 4-2 on a six-game road trip.
-The first two games of the Cleveland series were low-scoring and extremely close.
-The finale was also tight until Detroit exploded for six runs in the 10th inning, making the win look more lopsided than it was.
-Trey Sweeney led the offense with a three-run home run in extra innings.
+The Tigers are 58-34 and lead the AL Central.
+In Game 1, Detroit scored five runs on nine hits.
+The offense produced throughout the game, highlighted by three home runs.
+Designated hitter Colt Keith led the way with three hits, two runs scored, and a home run.
+All nine batters reached base at least once, and the bullpen allowed just one hit and one walk.

 Spread